json-schema-org/json-schema-spec/jsonschema-core.md

 As with the root schema, a subschema is either an object or a boolean.

 As discussed in {{id-keyword}}, a JSON Schema document can contain multiple JSON Schema resources.
 When used without qualification, the term "root schema" refers to the document's root schema.
 In some cases, resource root schemas are discussed.
 A resource's root schema is its top-level schema object, which would also be a document root schema if the resource were to be extracted to a standalone JSON Schema document.

 Whether multiple schema resources are embedded or linked with a reference, they are processed in the same way, with the same available behaviors.

-## Fragment Identifiers {#fragment-identifiers}
+## Fragment Identifiers {#fragments}

 In accordance with section 3.1 of [RFC 6839](#rfc6839), the syntax and semantics of fragment identifiers specified for any +json media type SHOULD be as specified for `application/json`.
 (At publication of this document, there is no